What is apprenticeship?

 - Construction and Extraction (47-0000)

 - Transportation (53-0000)

 How does my business start an apprenticeship?

-If you are ready to learn more about apprenticeship, reach out to Scott Sutton at 828.339.4296 or firstname.lastname@example.org.
-He will coordinate a meeting with the apprenticeship consultant.
+If you are ready to learn more about apprenticeship, reach out to Jennifer Abbey at 828.339.4482 or firstname.lastname@example.org.
+She will coordinate a meeting with the apprenticeship consultant.
 Optionally, you may visit ApprenticeshipNC.com, find your apprenticeship consultant, and work with them to set up your program.
 You may also watch this video to learn more.